Research

 with Andrew Thorne-Lyman, Leah Bevis, and Rebecca Heidkamp

-Background: Child wasting is known to exhibit seasonal patterns but few studies have examined how seasonality of wasting affects the tracking of wasting trends across multi-year periods.
+Background: Child wasting is known to exhibit seasonal patterns, but few studies have examined how the seasonality of wasting affects tracking of wasting trends over multiyear periods.

-Objective: We aimed to explore the seasonality of wasting in Senegal relative to changes over time and examine implications for tracking.
+Objectives: We explored the seasonality of wasting in Senegal relative to multiyear changes and examined implications for tracking.
+We tested whether month-fixed effects reduced bias in estimating longer-term wasting trends given variation in survey timing.

-Methods: The average prevalence of child wasting (weight-for-height z-score < -2) and 95% confidence intervals were calculated by month and year from the continuous Demographic and Health Surveys (DHS) from 2012-2019.
-Peak and low wasting season estimates were defined as the 3 highest and lowest months of average wasting prevalence.
-A seasonally-adjusted annual estimate was generated using month-fixed effects linear regression, and compared with unadjusted estimates.
+Methods: The average prevalence of child wasting (weight-for-height z-score < −2) and 95% confidence intervals were calculated by month and year from the continuous Demographic and Health Surveys (DHS) from 2012–2019.
+Peak and low wasting season estimates were defined as the 4 highest and the 4 lowest months of average wasting prevalence.
+Month-adjusted annual wasting estimates were generated using month-fixed effects linear regression, and the effectiveness of this method of bias adjustment was examined in simulated datasets.

-Conclusions: Seasonal fluctuations in the prevalence of wasting can be large enough to bias the interpretation of multi-year trends in situations where surveys are not conducted in the same season.
-Efforts should be made to conduct national surveys at the same time of year or adjust for seasonality when possible and tracking systems should report dates of data collection to facilitate interpretation of annual trends.
+Conclusions: Seasonal fluctuations in the prevalence of wasting can be large enough to bias the interpretation of multiyear trends.
+Efforts should be made to conduct national surveys at the same time of year.
+Seasonality adjustment using month-fixed effects works more reliably when the differences in survey periods across waves are minimal.

 Political Power and Public Health: Examining the Effects of Caste Representation on Child Health in India